prrvchr/OAuth2OOo/README.md

 - Google loopback flow error has been fixed.
 See [Issue #10][46]

+- Use for Dropbox their new OAuth2 API with expirable tokens.

 ### What remains to be done for version 0.0.6:

 - Write the implementation of the Help button (CommandButton5) in the new [XWizard][20] interface.